 Agreement also includes reporting, financial and maintenance covenants, including a springing first lien leverage ratio financial covenant.
-The Company was in compliance with these affirmative and negative covenants on March 31, 2024 and December 31, 2023.
+The Company was in compliance with these affirmative and negative covenants on March 31, 2024 June 30, 2024 and December 31, 2023.
 Substantially all the assets of the Company constitute collateral under the 2022 Credit Agreement.

-On August 11, 2022, we entered into an interest rate cap transaction in connection with the 2022 Term Loan Facility, with a notional amount of \$400.0 million, in order to limit its exposure to potential increases in future interest rates related to the 2022 Term Loan Facility.
-We have designated the interest rate cap as a cash-flow hedge for accounting purposes.
+On August 11, 2022, we entered into an interest rate cap transaction (the "2022 Interest Rate Cap") in connection with the 2022 Term Loan Facility, with a notional amount of \$400.0 million, \$400.0 million, in order to limit its exposure to potential increases in future interest rates related to the 2022 Term Loan Facility.
+The 2022 Interest Rate Cap expired on July 31, 2024.